Areeba-Ali1039/Mid_Exam_Paper/README.md

-🏥 Hospital Emergency Queue Management System (Doubly Linked List)

-📘 Project Overview
+🏥 Hospital Emergency Queue Management System (Doubly Linked List) 📘 Project Overview

-This project represents a Hospital Emergency Queue Management System developed in C++, utilizing a Doubly Linked List.
+This project models a Hospital Emergency Room (ER) Queue System using a Doubly Linked List in C++.
-It manages patients in the emergency room by their priority level, ensuring that critical patients receive treatment before regular ones.
-The program efficiently performs insertions and deletions from any point in the queue, maintaining an organized and real-time patient flow.
+It manages patients according to their treatment priority, giving preference to critical cases while allowing normal patients to wait in sequence.
+The system supports quick insertion and deletion of patients at the beginning, end, or at any specific position in the queue, ensuring smooth and efficient hospital operations.

 🎯 Features / Operations
 Function	Description
-🩺 insertAtBeginning(patientID)	Adds a critical patient to the start of the list.
+🩺 InsertAtBeginning(patientID)	Adds a critical patient to the front of the queue for immediate treatment.
-🚶 insertAtEnd(patientID)	Adds a regular patient to the end of the list.
+🚶 InsertAtEnd(patientID)	Adds a regular patient to the end of the list who can wait for their turn.
-⚖️ insertAtPosition(patientID, position)	Inserts a patient at a specific position based on urgency.
+⚖️ InsertAtPosition(patientID, position)	Inserts a patient at a specific priority-based position within the list.
-🏁 deleteFromBeginning()	Removes the first patient after successful treatment.
+🏁 DeleteFromBeginning()	Removes the first patient after successful treatment.

 ⚙️ Data Structure Used
-The system is built on a Doubly Linked List, where every node consists of:
+The system is implemented using a Doubly Linked List, where each node contains:

-🔢 patientID – Unique identification number for each patient.
+🔢 patientID — Unique ID assigned to each patient

-⬅️ prev – Points to the previous patient in the list.
+⬅️ prev — Pointer to the previous patient

-➡️ next – Points to the next patient in the list.
+➡️ next — Pointer to the next patient

-This allows two-way traversal and makes the process of adding or removing patients smooth and efficient.
+This structure enables two-way traversal and allows the system to update the queue efficiently as patients are added or removed.

 🧩 Dry Run / Step-by-Step Example

-Operations performed from an empty list:
+Starting with an empty emergency list, the following operations are performed step by step:

-1️⃣ insertAtEnd(101)
+1️⃣ InsertAtEnd(101)
-2️⃣ insertAtEnd(102)
+2️⃣ InsertAtEnd(102)
-3️⃣ insertAtBeginning(200) (Critical patient)
+3️⃣ InsertAtBeginning(200) (Critical patient)
-4️⃣ insertAtPosition(150, 2)
+4️⃣ InsertAtPosition(150, 2)
-5️⃣ deleteFromBeginning()
+5️⃣ DeleteFromBeginning()
-6️⃣ insertAtEnd(300)
+6️⃣ InsertAtEnd(300)

-✅ Final Output:
+✅ Final Output
 Property	Value
 Head	150
 Tail	300